News

 The collection, which was a Poetry Book Society Spring Recommendation, includes poems that reflect on priesthood in a time of pandemic and sudden death, exploring how praise is an abiding vocation in a world on the edge of extinction.

 Mann is an Anglican priest who was appointed as the Church of England’s first transgender archdeacon, scholar, poet, and broadcaster.
-She is a Visiting Teaching Fellow at Manchester Met’s Manchester Writing School and graduated in 2012 with an MA in Creative Writing.
+She is a Visiting Teaching Fellow at Manchester Met’s Manchester Writing School and graduated in 2012 with an MA in Creative Writing and a PhD in 2017.

 She is author of 13 books, including her debut collection A Kingdom of Love (Carcanet, 2019) and the acclaimed non-fiction Fierce Imaginings: The Great War, Ritual, Memory, and God (Darton Longman and Todd, 2017).